 Even when we have the best of intentions we can unwittingly become an esuba generator.
 When I handed the packet of tissues to the woman at the retreat (a reference to a story in the Introduction), I was consciously working to create shalom.
 I wanted her to feel safe and accepted.
 But, instead, what I did caused her to feel rejected.
 My action created esuba in my relationship with her and her response spread it around the room.

-All of our relationships experience esuba and we want to create more and more experiences of shalom.
+We want to create more and more experiences of shalom and yet all of our relationships experience esuba.